jelaiw/rsa-alg/README.md

 ```

 ### Fast Exponentiation
-These examples show how to exit the program.
+Show how to exit these programs.
 Crash out on bad input. :-D

 ```sh
 $ cargo run --bin fast_exp